 - Cream.
 This is heavy whipping cream.

 - Unflavored gelatin.
-You can use sheets or powdered gelatin.
+You can use gelatin sheets or powdered gelatin.

 - Vanilla.
 A good quality vanilla extract works great for this recipe.